Have You Lost Your Job Health Insurance?

 Please note, if you applied for a Covered CA plan within your 60-day window of time from your loss of coverage date, and you find out that your insurance won’t start right away, you can opt to take your COBRA coverage for a month or two to fill in the gap.
 Just be sure to cancel your COBRA when your Covered CA plan is supposed to start.

 Will I be able to afford health insurance with my job loss?

 Many people are surprised to find out that they can receive APTC through Covered CA that helps their health insurance premiums to be very affordable.
 Some monthly premiums can be as low as $1.
 It’s easy to find out if you qualify for APTC by getting a free quote.
 Remember to include all of your household income for the quote (this would be income from each person who appears on your tax return for the current benefit year, income from your prior job, and any unemployment benefits that you might be receiving).

 What if my loss does not count as a QLE?

-- You may have a different life event that does count – Check the list of Qualifying Life Events to find out.
+You may have a different life event that does count – check the list of Qualifying Life Events to find out.
 If your loss does not qualify, here are a few things you should remember:

 - You may have to pay a Health Insurance Penalty if you go without health insurance

 The rules surrounding health insurance enrollment times can be confusing.
-To get a free quote with a subsidy or for questions about applying during Special Enrollment Period, call one of our Certified Covered California Agents at 877-752-4737.
+To get a free quote with a subsidy or ask questions about applying during a Special Enrollment Period, call one of our Certified Covered California Agents at 877-752-4737.